Graduate Writing Fellows (GWFs)

 Mitch Simon, PhD Candidate, Physiology

-Mitch is in his fourth year with the Physiology Graduate Group.
+Mitch is in his fifth year with the Physiology Graduate Group.
 He works in a lab that studies the heart and its diseases at the cellular level.
 Meanwhile, he hopes his love for snacks isn't damaging his cardiac health.
 Mitch loves learning about all the research being done on campus, so come in and share yours with him!

 Jasmine Wade, PhD Student, Cultural Studies

 Jasmine Wade is a PhD student in the Cultural Studies Graduate Group and is pursing a Designate Emphasis in Feminist Theory and Research.
 She received her BA in Sociology from Princeton University and her MFA in English and Creative Writing from Mills College.
 Her research focuses on the intersections of race literature, social movements, and critical pedagogy.
 Jasmine has been tutoring and teaching writing for over ten years.
 It is one of her passions.
 She aims to offer writing consultations that are not intimidating and allow for the free flow of thoughts and creativity.